thosgood/this-weeks-finds/markdown/201-250/week214.md

 We wrap this thing up into a 3-holed torus using the numbers on the edges of the picture:

 - connect edges 1 and 6
 - connect edges 3 and 8
 - connect edges 5 and 10
 - connect edges 7 and 12
 - connect edges 9 and 14
 - connect edges 11 and 2
 - connect edges 13 and 4

-In other words, connect edges 2n+1 and 2n+6 mod 14.
+In other words, connect edges $2n+1$ and $2n+6$ $\mod 14$.
 To connect them the right way, make sure that triangles of the same color never touch each other.